LousyValues/Monolith_Gantry_V2-VT/README.md

 # Monolith Gantry for V2 and VT [BETA]
 ![1](Images/monolith_render.PNG)
-## Prerequisites
+## Prerequisites for AWD configs
-- 5mm or 2x3mm foam tape under the rear and the front panels, because there's a 3.6mm stepper protrusion
+- 5mm or double 3mm foam tape under the rear and the front panels, because there's a 3.6mm stepper protrusion
-- OR 4040 frame
+- OR a 4040 frame
 - 9 stepper drivers (or CAN) for V2
 - 8 stepper drivers for Trident
 - VZ-Hevort CNC toolhead for no build volume loss (VT may need bed relocation)